bmonninkhof/nl.novy.intouch/README.md

 - Setting to override `power` timeout (<6 minutes)
 - Handle `light` dimming (continues press)
 - Create seperate device for the Intouch Remote

+### Known bugs

+- Device state is not updated when changing settings

 ### Change log